 My own life experiences brought me a rich, working knowledge about

 core pain associated with poor self-worth, entitlement issues,

 and a litany of other obstacles caused by defective parenting.

-I call on this cumulative wisdom to help people grow, and together
+I've called on this cumulative wisdom to help people grow, and

-we work to repair and restore the Self.
+together we have worked to repair and restore the Self.